BACKUP Health - implementing global health financing

-Title: BACKUP Health – Support for partners in their work with the Global Fund
+Title: BACKUP Health - advising partners in the implementation of global health financing

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency in selected focus countries: